China suspends social media accounts of COVID policy critics

 Chinese health authorities publish a daily count of new cases, severe cases and deaths, but those numbers include only officially confirmed cases and use a very narrow definition of COVID-related deaths.

+The numbers are a fraction of those announced by the U.S., which has put its death toll at more than 1 million among some 101 million cases.

+But they’re also much smaller than the estimates being released by some local governments.
+Zhejiang, a province on the east coast, said Tuesday it was seeing about 1 million new cases a day.

-China has said the testing requirements aren’t science-based and has threatened unspecified countermeasures.
+China has said the testing requirements being imposed by foreign governments — most recently Germany and Sweden — aren’t science-based and has threatened unspecified countermeasures.
 Its spokespeople have said the situation is under control, and reject accusations of a lack of preparation for reopening.

 If a variant emerges in an outbreak, it is found through genetic sequencing of the virus.